 This is undeniable along the dammed sections of the Housatonic River, where two of Connecticut’s five largest lakes can be found.

-You could pass your time in Southbury striding along winding lakeside trails, visiting waterfalls, observing birds of prey in the wild and sipping acclaimed ales and wine at craft breweries and wineries.
+I spent my time in Southbury striding on winding lakeside trails, visiting waterfalls, and observing birds of prey in the wild.
+Acclaimed craft breweries and wineries help give the town a culinary cachet.

 Let’s have a look at the best things to do in and around Southbury: